nocworx/phpcs/README.md

   - Always encapsulate variables and function/method calls in curley braces
 - All text must use language string placeholders.
 No English (or other language) in the code.
 - Always a single space around operators (including assignment operator)
+- Always a single space after a keyword (if, while, etc.)
 - One space after but not before a comma separator unless at the end of a line
 - Arrays
   - Never use `array()` - use `[]` instead